rmsepulveda/FWD-project4-news-nlp/README.md

 npm run start
 ```
 This will create a `dist` folder with the built code.
 The production server runs on `localhost:8081`

-Now the app should be all set and ready to use.

-For more information on the results of the text analysis, check out the [MeaningCloud API documentation](https://www.meaningcloud.com/developer/sentiment-analysis/doc/2.1/response).